cloudentity/cac/README.md

 Flags:
       --dry-run            Write files to disk instead of pushing to server -h, --help               help for push
+      --method string      One of patch (merges remote with your config before applying), import (replaces remote with your config)
-      --out string         Dry execution output.
+      --mode string        One of ignore, fail, update (default "update") --out string         Dry execution output.
 It can be a file, directory or '-' for stdout (default "-") --workspace string   Workspace to load